pewresearch/prc-platform-core/includes/apple-news/README.md

 ## Apple News

-- @TODO: Write instructions for adding Apple News support to your block
+The Apple News class handles a few basic default settings and integrating specific platform modules, like Bylines, to the Apple News API.